 Captain Victor Stoica

-Captain Stoica was born in Romania in October 1964 and has been a seafarer for nearly 30 years.
+Captain Stoica was born in Romania in October 1964 and has been a seafarer for over 30 years.
 After attending a marine academy from 1983 to 1987, he became a 3rd officer on board cargo ships in 1988 and took his first role on board a passenger ship – the ‘Tropicana’ – in 1999 before joining Fred.
 Olsen in May 2001.

 In his free time Victor enjoys travelling with his family, especially visiting new places inland that he might not get to explore when sailing the world’s waterways.